-8. Ground Water Steering Committee Input (Score 0 to +3)
+8. Ground Water Steering Committee Discretionary Points (Score 0 to +3)

 Steering Committee membership (MCA 2-15-1523) is based on expertise on water issues across the state.
-Voting GWSC members may choose to assign additional scoring points based on
+Voting GWSC members may choose to assign additional scoring points based on:

 - Professional judgment,

 - Directives of their agencies, and

 - Additional information, such as

-- input from GWSC ex-officio members

-- water permit applications in the project area
+- o water permit applications in the project area

 - o census data

 - o ongoing or complimentary projects in the study area

 - likelihood of using project results

-- value of project results
+- o value of project results

 - number of subdivision lots in the past 5 years

 - o considerations regarding Local, State or Federal water plans

 - other information, as appropriate.